d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 the gory details of how to implement it from scratch.
 As with linear regression, after doing things by hand we will breeze through an implementation in Gluon for comparison.
-To begin, let's import our packages.
+To begin, let us import our packages.

 ```{.python .input  n=1}
 import d2l